adacountymilitia/website/_pages/training.md

 ---
 > You're only as good as your last training session!

-Though our monthly Field Training Excercises (FTX) are a good opportunity to train _together_, it is imparitive that you train _individually_ and _in small groups_.
+Though our monthly Field Training Excercises (FTX) are a good opportunity to train _together_, it is imperative that you train _individually_ and _in small groups_.
 Train as often as you can!

 ## Training by yourself